 The Australasian Soldiers Dardanelles Cenotaph & the Origins of Anzac Day

-You would never know from its modest appearance that the cenotaph now standing in the well-groomed Lundie Gardens at the western end of South Terrace was the birthplace of one of our most distinctive national customs.
+You would never know from its modest appearance that the cenotaph that once stood in the well-groomed Lundie Gardens at the western end of South Terrace was the birthplace of one of our most distinctive national customs*.
 But a plaque now affixed to the pedestal of the obelisk records that it was `unveiled by his Excellency the Governor General Sir R Munro Ferguson, Wattle Day Sept 7th 1915.’
 The Anzacs were still clinging to their forlorn foothold on that faraway peninsular within cooee of Troy, mythical locus of the most classical traditions of our culture concerning the tragedy of war.
 The following day the Adelaide Register reported His Excellency as declaring that

 “This initiative had caused Adelaide to be the first city in the Commonwealth to erect a memorial to the landing of the troops on Gallipoli…“